-Colchicine increases the risk of muscle breakdown when taken with Atorvastatin.
+Colchicine increases the risk of muscle breakdown which reduces Atorvastatin benefits.

 When taken together, Rifampin and Atorvastatin can potentially lower the amount of Atorvastatin in the body.
 Which means, the drug won’t be able to work the way it is supposed to.

 As opposed to Rifampin, Digoxin may dangerously increase the amount of Digoxin found in the blood.
 The doctor will monitor the level of the drug found in the blood, so he/she is able to modify the medication doses if necessary.

 Besides the Benefits of Lipitor, What Are the Warnings?